maximiliankaske/fast-forward/README.md

 - [ ] Rework `/lib/api` using more generic types (currently only string) and make the fields not mandatory.
 If undefined, return every property.
 - [ ] Add `createdAt` and `updatedAt` props to firebase
 - [ ] Use `_middleware` to instead of `@/lib/middleware`
+- [ ] Missing firebase rules on prod

 ## Ideas